logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 ## Displaying Error Messages

-You can display error messages using either `useField`, or `useForm`.
+You can display error messages using either `useField` or `useForm`.

 ### Displaying Errors with useField